marcharper/python-ternary/README.md

 [linestyle](http://matplotlib.org/api/lines_api.html#matplotlib.lines.Line2D.set_linestyle)
 and linewidth.
 You can use LaTeX in titles and labels.

-If you need to act directly on the underyling matplotlib axes, you can access them easily:
+If you need to act directly on the underlying matplotlib axes, you can access them easily:

 ```python